Sales managers are not always present in small businesses, so we are often asked what…

 Three Qualifying Sales Questions

 In most buying or closing sales conversations, price becomes a focus, or at least it should.
 We must know what the buyer’s acceptance level is with our price.
-If acceptance is high or low, make sure you know the answers to the following questions.
+If acceptance is high or low, ensure you know the answers to the following questions.

 - Do they prefer your system, product, service, or design over the competitors?